Las Vegas Water Quality at a Glance

 Convert to Desert Landscaping

-Take advantage of SNWA’s Water Smart Landscapes rebate offering $3 per square foot for turf removal.
+Take advantage of SNWA’s Water Smart Landscapes rebate — $3 per square foot for turf removal.
 Desert-adapted plants use up to 75% less water and typically require less maintenance than grass.
+With the Tier 1 shortage now in its fifth consecutive year, removing non-functional turf remains one of the most impactful steps residents can take.

 Install Smart Irrigation

-Upgrade to smart irrigation controllers that adjust watering based on weather conditions.
-SNWA offers rebates up to $200 for these systems, which can reduce outdoor water use by 15-30%.
+Upgrade to a smart irrigation controller that adjusts watering based on real-time weather data.
+SNWA offers rebates up to $200 for qualifying systems, which can reduce outdoor water use by 15–30%.
+Outdoor watering accounts for around 60% of Southern Nevada’s total water consumption — the biggest single lever available to households.

 Cover Your Pool

-Use a pool cover to reduce evaporation, which can save up to 30,000 gallons annually in Las Vegas’ hot, dry climate.
-SNWA offers $200 rebates for pool covers and higher incentives for automatic covers.
+A pool cover can save up to 30,000 gallons annually in Las Vegas’ hot, dry climate by dramatically reducing evaporation.
+SNWA offers $200 rebates for standard covers and higher incentives for automatic covers.
+For drinking water concerns — chromium-6 and arsenic particularly — see our water filter recommendations.

 Check for Leaks